-ABN AMRO Group is required to comply with a wide variety of governance codes and regulations.
-This includes the Dutch Corporate Governance Code, the Banking Code and CRD IV.
-This section explains how ABN AMRO Group complies with these codes and regulations.
-More comprehensive overviews of ABN AMRO Group's compliance with such codes and regulations are published under the Corporate Governance section of abnamro.com.

-Dutch Corporate Governance Code
+ABN AMRO Bank is required to comply with a wide variety of governance codes and regulations.
+This includes the Banking Code and CRD IV.
+This section explains how ABN AMRO Bank complies with these codes and regulations.
+More comprehensive overviews of ABN AMRO Bank's compliance with such codes and regulations are published under the Corporate Governance section of abnamro.com.
+In that section it is also explained how ABN AMRO Group, as a listed company on a government-recognised stock exchange, complies with the Dutch Corporate Governance Code.